Typicallunchbox/raidenn-movie-finder/README.md

    <br />

 3. watchlistRoutes
    - The routes is the final piece that binds each CRUD function to a specific route.
 As below you can see getWatched function which is imported from the          controllers file is being binded with the route `/watched`.
-Additionally you can see that same line containts a `protect` function, which is imported        from an addidional folder called middelware.
+Additionally you can see that same line containts a `protect` function, which is imported        from an addidional folder called middleware.
 This protect function contains the logic to only allow an authorized user to hit our api endpoint, which        is done with a JWT token.
+Later in this breakdown we will review the middleware folder to show how it authorizes and validates requests.

    ![watchlistRoutes](https://user-images.githubusercontent.com/41709116/209451469-c79eb23e-0e88-4518-bb67-04aeb041cc96.PNG)